 For very fine-grained information, a task may write to a reporting stream.
-This stream may be sent to a file or to standard out, when running a task from the command line.
-Tasks run from the administrative UI or a workflow use a configured Reporter class to collect report output.
-Your own code may collect the report using any implementation of the Appendable interface.
+This stream is sent to standard out, so is only available when running a task from the command line.
 Unlike the result string, there is no limit to the amount of data that may be pushed to this stream.